Chicano studies: Ideological approaches

-There are two ideological approaches to the institutionalization of Chican@ Studies as a formal discipline.
+There are two ideological approaches to the institutionalization of Chicano studies as a formal discipline.
 The first approach is Pragmatism, an approach which emphasizes social responsibility and is supported by prominent scholar, Rodolfo Acuña.
 The second approach is Perspectivism, an approach which emphasizes introspection and is supported by prominent scholar, Michael Soldatenko.

-However, the Chican@ Studies discipline is not limited to these perspectives.
-Scholar Raoul Contreras, for example, considers Chican@ Internal Colonialism and Chican@ Self-Determination to be important issues that are explored within Chican@ Studies.
+However, the Chicano studies discipline is not limited to these perspectives.
+Scholar Raoul Contreras, for example, considers Chicano internal colonialism and Chicano self-determination to be important issues that are explored within Chicano studies.

 Pragmatism

-Pragmatism is an ideological approach to Chican@ studies.
+Pragmatism is an ideological approach to Chicano studies.
 This ideology emphasizes political activism and social responsibility.
-Adherents to this approach believe it is the community's job to insert themselves into the workings of the current educational system to demand formal recognition of Chican@ studies as a discipline.
+Adherents to this approach believe it is the community's job to insert themselves into the workings of the current educational system to demand formal recognition of Chicano studies as a discipline.
 Additionally, it is vital that resources such as staff and offices are acquired in order to institutionalize the discipline.
-Rafael Pérez-Torres, author of "Chicana/o Studies's Two Paths", highlights that this approach has faced criticism due to its tendency to allow for the over politicization of Chican@ issues.
-He identifies the argument that it creates a forum focused on “separatist politics” and neglects the furtherance of the institutionalization of the field of study.
-In other words, the ideology fails to fulfill the aim of integrating Chican@ studies into the US educational system and, instead, places exclusive focus on the political issues surrounding ethnicity.
+Rafael Pérez-Torres, author of "Chicana/o Studies's Two Paths", highlights that this approach has faced criticism due to its tendency to allow for the over politicization of Chicano issues.
+He identifies the argument that it creates a forum focused on "separatist politics" and neglects the furtherance of the institutionalization of the field of study.
+In other words, the ideology fails to fulfill the aim of integrating Chicano studies into the US educational system and, instead, places exclusive focus on the political issues surrounding ethnicity.
 However, Sarita E. Brown et al. argue that political mobilization is key to the Pragmatic approach.
-They contend that Chican@ political advocacy should emphasize the lobbying of government officials for pro-Chican@ studies policies.
+They contend that Chicano political advocacy should emphasize the lobbying of government officials for pro-Chicano studies policies.

-Rodolfo Acuña, former chair at the Department of Chican@ Studies at California State University, Northridge and prominent scholar in the field, fervently emphasizes the importance of sacrifice and struggle in order to institutionalize and gain formal respect for the field of Chican@ Studies.
+Rodolfo Acuña, former chair at the Department of Chicano Studies at California State University, Northridge, and prominent scholar in the field, fervently emphasizes the importance of sacrifice and struggle in order to institutionalize and gain formal respect for the field of Chicano studies.
 Acuña frames the quest for institutionalization as a gritty battle to be waged by students and faculty.

 Perspectivism

-Perspectivism is another ideological approach to Chican@ studies.
+Perspectivism is another ideological approach to Chicano studies.
 This ideology emphasizes intellectualism, introspection, and academic expertise.
 This ideology neglects the needs for social change and, instead, exclusively focuses on engagement with relevant scholarship.
-Perspectivists believe individual ambition, pursuit of respect, and the studying of relevant Chican@ issues will lead to the institutionalization of Chican@ studies.
-Additionally, the creation of intellectual communities, research centers, and other forums for academe further validate the field of Chican@ studies.
+Perspectivists believe individual ambition, pursuit of respect, and the studying of relevant Chicano issues will lead to the institutionalization of Chicano studies.
+Additionally, the creation of intellectual communities, research centers, and other forums for academe further validate the field of Chicano studies.
 This validation continues to help facilitate the institutionalization of the discipline.

-In addition, Michael Soldatenko, the former chair of the Department of Chican@ Studies at California State University, Los Angeles and a prominent scholar in the field of Chican@ studies, has discovered a new popularity surrounding the perspectivist approach.
-The ideological approach to Chican@ studies has shifted from pragmatic to perspectivist since the 1970s.
-Thus, according to Soldatenko, the approach's widespread popularity signals its significance to the furtherance of the field of Chican@ studies.
+In addition, Michael Soldatenko, the former chair of the Department of Chicano Studies at California State University, Los Angeles, and a prominent scholar in the field of Chicano studies, has discovered a new popularity surrounding the perspectivist approach.
+The ideological approach to Chicano studies has shifted from pragmatic to perspectivist since the 1970s.
+Thus, according to Soldatenko, the approach's widespread popularity signals its significance to the furtherance of the field of Chicano studies.